Azathioprine (By injection)

 Azathioprine Sodium (ay-za-THYE-oh-preen SOE-dee-um)

-Prevents rejection of a kidney after a transplant by suppressing the immune system.
+Prevents rejection of a transplanted kidney by suppressing the immune system.
 Also treats rheumatoid arthritis.

 Brand Name(s):There may be other brand names for this medicine.